Perez on pole as Hamilton out in first session

 "It was looking good in P3," he said.
 "I tried to progress in a similar direction and maybe went a bit too far and the car was just undriveable, so nervous."

+It was his worst performance in terms of outright pace, disregarding technical or other problems, since the 2009 British Grand Prix.

-Russell was more than 0.6secs quicker than the seven-time world champion in the first session and made it through to the final top 10 shoot-out.
+Russell was more than 0.6secs quicker than the seven-time world champion in the first session and made it through to the final top 10 shootout.

 But while team boss Toto Wolff said he felt the team were still the third quickest car behind Red Bull and Ferrari, that was not the case, and Ocon snuck in front of him.